TYPO3-Documentation/TYPO3CMS-Reference-CodingGuidelines/README.md

-Soon to be archived!
-Has been merged into "TYPO3 Explained" for version 9 and 8.7.
-Older versions have been redirected.
+Has been merged into "TYPO3 Explained".

-URL for rendering:
+URL for rendering (outdated, should get redirected):

 https://docs.typo3.org/m/typo3/reference-coding-guidelines/master/en-us/

+Status of migration, see issue: https://github.com/TYPO3-Documentation/T3DocTeam/issues/134